scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 A provider network was created via packstack named *physnet1*.
 This was specified in the following option:

-    CONFIG_NEUTRON_OVS_VLAN_RANGES=physnet1:1113:1114
+    CONFIG_NEUTRON_OVS_VLAN_RANGES=physnet1

 The VLAN ranges specified are optional and not used in this environment, only the network name *physnet1* matters here.
-Next the network *physnet1* was mapped to a bridge we called *br-em1* in the following option:
+Next the network *physnet1* was mapped to a bridge we called *br-public* in the following option:

-    CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS=physnet1:br-em1
+    CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS=physnet1:br-public

-Lastly, this bridge *br-em1* was mapped to the physical interface *em1* in the following option:
+Lastly, this bridge *br-public* was mapped to the physical interface *em1* in the following option:

-    CONFIG_NEUTRON_OVS_BRIDGE_IFACES=br-em1:em1
+    CONFIG_NEUTRON_OVS_BRIDGE_IFACES=br-public:em1

 ###**Create the *Public* Network**